freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-103.english.md

 ## Description
 <section id='description'>

 Your chart needs some labels in each slice.
-On a new line, use the `selectAll` method on your `pieGraphData` variable and pass it the string: `pieSliceText`.
+On a new line, append `text` elements to your `pieGraphData` variable.
 </section>

 ## Instructions